trappmartin/website/content/english/_index.md

 ### Short Bio
 I am an [Academy of Finland](https://www.aka.fi/en/) postdoctoral researcher in the Department of Computer Science at [Aalto University](https://www.aalto.fi/en), Finland, and a member of the [ELLIS](https://ellis.eu/) society.

-Together with [Arno Solin](https://users.aalto.fi/~asolin/) I work on topics related to probabilistic machine learning, tractable models, and Bayesian deep learning.
+My research is centered around **uncertainty quantification** with a particular interest on **tractability, principled approaches, and large-scale settings** with applications in deep learning.
+I conduct research torgheter with many amazing colleagues & collaborators and closely work with the team of my postdoc advisor [Arno Solin](https://users.aalto.fi/~asolin/).

-Prior to that, I completed my PhD at Graz University of Technology, Austria, under the supervision of [Franz Pernkopf](https://www.spsc.tugraz.at/people/franz-pernkopf.html) and [Robert Peharz](https://robert-peharz.github.io/).
-During my PhD I was a research assistant at the [Austrian Research Institute for AI](https://www.ofai.at/) and at the [Computational and Biological Learning lab](https://www.cbl-cambridge.org/) of the University of Cambridge, UK.
-I finished my master's degree in computational intelligence at Vienna University of Technology, Austria, and at the time was a research assistant at [VRVis](https://www.vrvis.at/).
+Before joining Aalto, I completed my PhD at Graz University of Technology, Austria, under the supervision of [Franz Pernkopf](https://www.spsc.tugraz.at/people/franz-pernkopf.html) and [Robert Peharz](https://robert-peharz.github.io/).
+During my PhD I was a research assistant at the [Austrian Research Institute for AI](https://www.ofai.at/) and at the [Computational and Biological Learning lab](https://www.cbl-cambridge.org/) of the University of Cambridge, UK, where I worked on [Turing.jl](https://turinglang.org/).
+I finished my master's degree at the Vienna University of Technology and was a research assistant at [VRVis](https://www.vrvis.at/) at the same time.

 <br/>

 ### Research Interests
-I am broadly interested in (probabilistic) machine learning and artificial intelligence and have a particular interest in the following research questions:
+I am broadly interested in probabilistic machine learning with a particular interest in efficient uncertainty quantification and ways to utilize tractable inference to establish more trustworthy machine learning.
+Currently, I am particularly excited about the following research questions:

-- How can we design **tractable representations** that are useful in complex modeling scenarios?[^1]<sup>,</sup>[^2]
+- How can we quantify uncertainties efficiently and effectively in the case of large-scale systems?
+- What are the limits of tractable yet expressive models and how can we push this frontier?
-- How can we encode **meaningful assumptions** into modern machine-learning models?[^3]<sup>,</sup>[^4]
+- How can we identify and encode function-space priors and constraints in deep learning models?
-- How can we make our methods **adaptive** to increasing data complexity, new domains, etc. in a principled way?[^5]<sup>,</sup>[^6]

-In addition to my research, I am part of the [Turing.jl](https://turing.ml/dev/) project.
+Moreover, I am particularly interested in how we can utilize probabilistic (and causal) reasoning to build more reliable machine learning systems.

 <br/>